aws/device-storelibrary-cpp/README.md

 # Getting Started
 ## Requirements
+1. Linux (Windows is not yet supported)
-1. Install CMake and the relevant build tools for your platform.
+2. Install CMake and the relevant build tools for your platform.
 Ensure these are available in your executable path.

 ## Using the Device Store Library
 Example usage of Stream Store and KV Store can be found [here](https://github.com/aws/device-storelibrary-cpp/blob/main/src/main.cpp#L48)